APSL/django-yubin/docs/queue.rst

 Health Check
 ============

 Go to ``http://yourproject/yubin/health`` for see the health output result.
-You can see shomething like that:
+You can see something like that:

 .. code:: text